KatiesGames/Runner/README.md

 ##Game-02.js
 Adds a tilemap.
 It is worth looking into how this is coded!
-Note also that we need to uncomment the platform.js file in index.html
+NOTE also that we need to uncomment the platform.js file in index.html

 ##Game-03.js
 Adds a moveable player from a sprite